 The Geography undergraduate program combines a traditional liberal arts education, emphasizing reasoning, analysis, and critical-thinking skills, with a thorough overview of geographic concepts and techniques.
 With their boundless curiosity and their broad training in environmental science, social science, and digital technologies, geographers find myriad career opportunities in government, industry, and non-profit sectors.
 Some geographers find specialized employment as cartographers, remote-sensing specialists, climatologists, and geographic information systems analysts.
 Others work in sectors like disaster and emergency management, urban and community planning, and environmental management.
 Still others find success in fields like international business, real estate, insurance, public administration, and international development.
 USC Geography alumni form a helpful network for finding positions after graduation.
 We look forward to helping you pursue your career ambitions.
 Please visit us to learn more about how we can help to launch your career.

-As a USC student you will have numerous resources at your disposal to assist you with locating internship and career opportunities.
-The USC Career Center is the central location at USC for assisting students with internship preparation and finding an internship.
+As a USC student you will have numerous university resources at your disposal to assist you with locating internship and career opportunities.
+The USC Career Center is the central location at USC for assisting students with internship preparation and finding employment.
 In addition, be sure to visit your academic advisor who can offer supplemental internship and career guidance specific to your major.